 The question of whether the availability of good data and analytical techniques should affect the choice of target is controversial.
 On the one hand, inflation targeting in industrialised economies has benefited from the existence of macroeconometric forecasting models.
 But such models are difficult to estimate accurately where data are inadequate, and if analytical capacity is limited.(4) This might seem to suggest that countries that lack good data and analytical capacity should not be setting inflation targets.
 On the other hand, poor analytical capacity undermines implementation of any domestic target; money targets depend implicitly upon an inflation projection, whether or not the projection is cast in terms of a forecast, target, or desired outcome.
-One possible solution to poor knowledge about domestic transmission may be to announce an exchange rate peg, but even the choice of peg may increase the costs of disinflation if there is limited knowledge of the equilibrium exchange
+One possible solution to poor knowledge about domestic transmission may be to announce an exchange rate peg, but even the choice of peg may increase the costs of disinflation if there is limited knowledge of the equilibrium exchange rate.(1) Analytical limitations may indeed influence the optimal choice of target, but it is not clear that the influence will be in a particular direction in all cases.

 Excluding those countries that did not provide details about who set the exchange rate target.
-Fry, Goodhart and Almeida (1996), pages 90-96, illustrate that in developing countries, the proportion of graduate staff increases with a country's
+Fry, Goodhart and Almeida (1996), pages 90-96, illustrate that in developing countries, the proportion of graduate staff increases with a country's (1) (2)

 Income.

-Changes to the monetary framework are analysed in greater detail in Fry, Julius et al, (op cit).
+Changes to the monetary framework are analysed in greater detail in Fry, Julius et al., (op cit).
 In response to the question 'Have researchers in your bank considered the Phillips curve and output gaps in the last five years?', only 24% of the transitional and developing countries responded that they had been considered in detail.